Implicit-explicit Runge-Kutta for radiation hydrodynamics I: gray diffusion: Linearly-implicit time integration

 A widely used approach in physics simulations is to define an additive splitting of the operator into stiff and non-stiff components, $N(y) = N_I(y) + N_E(y)$, respectively, and proceed to treat $N_I(y)$ implicitly and $N_E(y)$ explicitly.
 As discussed in \Cref{sec:intro}, in radiation hydrodynamics the physics do not have a clear separation between stiff and non-stiff components.
 To mitigate this issue, we follow the linearly implicit-explicit (LIMEX) approach of \cite{Boscarino.2015,Boscarino.2016,Boscarino.20168e8}, instead introducing an auxiliary variable $y^*$ and defining the component partitioned set of ODEs

-with $y(t_0) = y^*(t_0) = y_0$.
-Note that in the continuous setting, we have that $y = y^*$.
-In doing this, we provide a flexibility and implementation very similar to standard Lie-Trotter operator splitting \emph{inside of the Runge Kutta stage solutions}, thereby incurring the benefits of Runge-Kutta integration, and avoiding limitations of standard operator splitting (most notably the limit to first-order accuracy for Lie-Trotter and a hard limit of 2nd-order accuracy for \emph{any} operator splitting).\footnote{It is worth pointing out that the recent paper \cite{Gonzalez-Pinto.2022} posed a Strang operator splitting in the context of generalized additive Runge Kutta (GARK) methods \cite{Sandu.2015}, but the standard formulation of GARK methods (or the framework in \cite{Gonzalez-Pinto.2022}) do not facilitate the non-additive nature of partitioning \eqref{eq:rad-hydro}.}
+with $y(t_0) = y^*(t_0) = y_0$. { Note that because the right-hand sides of $y$ and $y^*$ are identical, given by $N(y^*,y)$, integrating the coupled system exactly in time will yield identical solutions, $y(t) = y^*(t)$, which are also identical to exact integration of the original equation \eqref{eq:ode}.
+By duplicating the equations, however, we are able to apply discrete partitioned integrators to the coupled system \eqref{eq:ode-part}, which are explicit in $y^*$ and implicit in $y$, regardless of nonlinear interaction between the two variables.} In doing this, we provide a flexibility and implementation very similar to standard Lie-Trotter operator splitting \emph{inside of the Runge Kutta stage solutions}, thereby incurring the benefits of Runge-Kutta integration, and avoiding limitations of standard operator splitting (most notably the limit to first-order accuracy for Lie-Trotter and a hard limit of 2nd-order accuracy for \emph{any} operator splitting).\footnote{It is worth pointing out that the recent paper \cite{Gonzalez-Pinto.2022} posed a Strang operator splitting in the context of generalized additive Runge Kutta (GARK) methods \cite{Sandu.2015}, but the standard formulation of GARK methods (or the framework in \cite{Gonzalez-Pinto.2022}) do not facilitate the non-additive nature of partitioning \eqref{eq:rad-hydro}.}